extism/docs/docs/integrate-into-your-codebase/go-host-sdk.md

 )

 func main() {
-	ctx := extism.NewContext()
-	defer ctx.Free() // this will free the context and all associated plugins

 	// set some input data to provide to the plugin module var data []byte
 	if len(os.Args) > 1 {